Your Uniform Is Your Resume – Here’s How to Wear It with Accuracy and Pride

 Uniformity Rule (Per Navy Uniform Regs):

-a specific combo (e.g., 1 silver + 1 bronze star) isn’t available as a
+If you use a single-constructed attachment on one ribbon, you must use them on all ribbons—unless a specific combo (e.g., 1 silver + 1 bronze star) isn’t available as a single piece.

 Example: